-- (1) Engaging in "political activities," a defined term that encompasses any activity that is intended or believed to influence the U.S. government or any section of the U.S. public regarding a matter of U.S. foreign or domestic policy or the interests of a foreign country or political party. - (2) Acting as a "public-relations counsel," "publicity agent," "information-service employee," or "political consultant," each of which is defined by the statute. - (3) Collecting or dispensing money or other things of value for or in the interest of a foreign principal. - (4) Representing the interests of the foreign principal before an agency or official of the U.S. government, such as making direct contact with U.S. government officials.
+- 1. Engaging in "political activities," a defined term that encompasses any activity that is intended or believed to influence the U.S. government or any section of the U.S. public regarding a matter of U.S. foreign or domestic policy or the interests of a foreign country or political party. - 2.
+Acting as a "public-relations counsel," "publicity agent," "informationservice employee," or "political consultant," each of which is defined by the statute. - 3.
+Collecting or dispensing money or other things of value for or in the interest of a foreign principal. - 4.
+Representing the interests of a foreign principal before an agency or official of the U.S. government, such as making direct contact with U.S. government officials.